mariya/biodata/README.md

 Sample REST client and server for processing genomic data.

 ## Installation
-You will need to have node and npm installed in order to run this code (https://nodejs.org)
+You will need to have node >= v8.0.0 and npm installed in order to run this code (https://nodejs.org)

-If you are on Ubuntu/Debian install "nodejs-legacy" instead of "nodejs" to ensure that you have a "node" binary.

 From the root directory of the project, run:
 ```